-The bill HB 1D 2026D seeks to amend Section 8.0002 of the Florida Statutes to establish the state's congressional districts based on the 2020 United States Decennial Census.
-It delineates Florida into 28 single-member congressional districts, providing detailed descriptions of the counties and geographic areas included in each district.
-The bill includes numerous insertions that specify the exact blocks and block groups that comprise each district, ensuring clarity in the delineation of electoral boundaries.
-Additionally, it reenacts several related sections of the Florida Statutes concerning the election of representatives to Congress and the use of electronic maps as official district maps.
+The bill, HB 1D 2026D, amends Section 8.0002 of the Florida Statutes to establish the state's congressional districts based on the results of the 2020 United States Decennial Census.
+It delineates Florida into 28 consecutively numbered, single-member congressional districts, providing detailed descriptions of the specific counties and tracts that comprise each district.
+The bill includes numerous insertions that specify the exact blocks and block groups within various tracts across multiple counties, ensuring clarity in the representation of these areas.
+Additionally, it reenacts related statutes concerning the election of representatives to Congress and the use of electronic maps as official district maps, while also amending Section 8.07 to clarify the applicability of the act.

 Statutes affected: H 1D Filed: 8.0002, 8.07